 Where are our butterflies?
 There can’t be many of these around now, surely?
 Well, if you have a shed, outhouse or garage, these could be a warm winter home for a butterfly.

 Species like peacocks and small tortoiseshells hibernate as adults and survive our cold winters.
 Plus with warmer winters, red admirals are also making it through.

 When there’s enough heat in the sun to warm the fragile, and often tattered wings of these hardy souls, you may find them floating around your garden.
-Seven species have already been recorded this year, according to our friends at Butterfly Conservation.
+Several species have already been recorded this year, according to our friends at Butterfly Conservation.